surma/surma.dev/content/things/observables-on-the-platform.md

 );
 ```

-Definitely too noisy.
+Definitely too noisy to be practical.
+But does that warrant a completely new API with its own TC39 proposal?

 ### Observables _with_ streams

-To reduce the noise, I decided to write a little proof-of-concept library that models observables _with_ streams.
-I was hoping this would allow me to explore the differences between RxJS’ take on observables and mine.
+To reduce the noise, I decided to write a little proof-of-concept library that models observables with streams as its underlying type.
+Not only would this be a fun exercise, but it will allow me to explore the differences between RxJS’ take on observables and mine.
 It’s called [`observables-with-streams`][ows] (or “ows”) and published as a package npm.

-With this library in place, the example above can be simplified:
+With this library in place, the above example can be simplified:

 ```js
 import { fromEvent, subscribe } from "observables-with-streams";